devAyushDubey/OpenVigile-COS/README.md

    ```sh
    docker compose up -d
    ```
-   Do not forget to change to your desired port and enter you OpenVigile Collector Stack's address in the cofiguration files.
+   Do not forget to change to your desired port and enter your OpenVigile Collector Stack's address in the configuration files.

 #### Collector Stack: